If you are having trouble viewing the video above, click here.

 - Learning Communities (LCs) can be General (GLC) or Thematic (TLC) in focus.
 They are open to freshman through seniors and range in size from 40 to several hundred students each.
 Some popular TLCs are located in multiple halls.

 - Freshman Interest Groups (FIGs) are academic programs nested within a TLC or GLC.
-They are made up of 15 to 20 first-year students, who take some of the same classes and live in the same hall close to other FIG students.
-They also live within a larger LC.
+They are made up of 15 to 20 first-year students who take some of the same classes and live in the same hall close to other FIG students.
+They also live within a larger TLC or GLC.

-- FIGs require taking specific classes with the students in your FIG and students are highly involved in FIG activities.
+- FIGs require taking specific classes with the students in your FIG. Students are highly involved in FIG activities.

 - Each GLC, TLC and FIG is assigned to a specific residence hall and rooms within them, so picking one means you’re picking your hall and room, too (see example above)!